Table of Contents

 If you already have a high level of debt, potential lenders might be wary of lending you more money.
 Also, pay attention to the types of debt you owe.

-Large amounts of revolving debt from credit cards is looked upon less favorably than installment loans like personal loans, mortgages, and car loans.
+Large amounts of revolving debt from credit cards are looked upon less favorably than installment loans like personal loans, mortgages, and car loans.
 That’s because installment loans have fixed payments every month and an established end date, so you know exactly when you’ll be out of debt.

 However, lenders also look at secured debt versus unsecured debt.
 Secured debt means you have an asset tied to the loan, whereas an unsecured debt does not.
 So your mortgage is backed by your home, just as your auto loan is backed by your car.